 What Temporary Staffing Means for the Future of Food Retail

-Sixty-eight percent of consumers reported that the pandemic had altered their grocery shopping habits, according to Anyline.
+Sixty-eight percent of consumers reported that the pandemic had altered their grocery shopping habits, according to a study from Anyline.
 Meanwhile, given the ongoing labor shortage throughout the U.S., food retail is struggling to attract workers across a variety of roles.
 That’s the case for large national grocery chains as well as smaller stores.

 In the last 30 days, there were about 929,000 open jobs in retail across the country, according to the Bureau of Labor Statistics.
 Plus, that doesn’t include manufacturing and warehousing jobs that help to keep shelves stocked and keep deliveries moving.
 Let’s take a closer look at how temporary staffing can benefit the entire food retail industry, from grocery stores to warehouses and distribution centers.

 The biggest business impacts of the staffing shortage

 In the wake of the pandemic, food and grocery retailers have needed to become more efficient and responsive due to evolving consumer demand and overall economic conditions.
 However, the labor shortage has hindered those efforts.